Anthony Mulligan

 Summary

 Roughan & O'Donovan was engaged by the Health Service Executive to provide structural engineering design services for a 95-bed community nursing unit at St Colman’s Hospital in Rathdrum, Co Wicklow.
-The scheme comprises a mix of single, double and three-storey circulation and accommodation blocks, demolition works and significant refurbishment to the existing healthcare facilities on the campus.
+Our design team partners include Wejchert Architects, Hayes Higgins Partnership (M&E) and Turner & Townsend (QS).

 Challenge